mmoskal/gitwed/README.md

 ### New tags

 * `<include>` - include a file.
-Content of the tag indicates what to replace - matching is done by ID.
+Content of the tag indicates what to replace - matching is done by ID;
+  you can also have `<include src="..." />` if you don't want to replace anything
 * `<group>` - all group tags are replaced with their content (they are invisible wrappers)
+* `<if-edit>` - the tag, along with its children, is removed unless the user has edit permission

 ## Admin manual